 One of Ms. Carroll’s proudest moments at the Historic Districts Council was securing the Vanderbilt Family’s support for landmark designation of their family mausoleum in Staten Island.

-Santiago Preciado is the Historic Districts Council’s Spanish-Language Fellow, a position that he has held since 2017.
+Diego Robayo is the Historic Districts Council’s Public Relations Specialist for Hispanic Communities, a position that he has held since August 2017.
 He is responsible for helping New York City’s Spanish-speaking communities preserve, improve, and celebrate historic elements of their built environment.

 Manager of Preservation & Research